-Your questions about 401k loans, side hustles, student loan interest rates, buying a home, and early retirement are answered today.
+Today we have 5 awesome questions from you about 401k loans, side hustles, student loan interest rates, buying a home and early retirement.

 Looking for some advice around the 401k loan.
 I went back and listened to your show around this and still not quite sure what to do.
 Is it smart to take a significant loan from my 401K for any of the following: